-Students can now access this service, which allows them to upload and sell on Campus stuffs they no longer need.
+Students in Nigeria can now access this service, which allows them to upload and sell on Campus stuffs they no longer need.
 From textbooks to electronics to even accomodation, they can trade stuffs with those in their University.

 According to research from the National Association of Nigerian Students, around half of undergraduates struggle to pay for course resources such as books and materials.
 And 71 per cent of them worry about money.

 The online marketplace for students “gives undergraduates the chance to trade and sell on campus any unwanted kitchen items and books that they wouldn’t need after they graduate, but that a new student could really use”.

 Bornor Bang, head of operations at Siggy, said his organisation is on a mission to help students improve their finances.

 “Having been involved with Student Money Saver for five years I understand just how important it is for scholars to be savvy with their finances, which is why I’m so excited to be launching our very own online marketplace for students,” Bornor said.

 “Siggy will provide a fantastic opportunity for students to be able to swap, buy and sell on Campus within the comfort of their university community, and hopefully prove to be an important tool in what can be a financially tricky time.”